agottipati9/x24x4/README.md

 # About This Profile

-Use this profile to instantiate an experiment of SigFlow using Open Air Interface, FlexRAN, and NextEPC to realize an end-to-end SDR-based mobile network.
+Use this profile to instantiate an experiment of BoTM using Open Air Interface, FlexRAN, and NextEPC to realize an end-to-end SDR-based mobile network.
 This profile includes the following resources:

     * Off-the-shelf Nexus 5 UE running Android 4.4.4 KitKat ('rue1')
     * SDR eNodeB (Intel NUC + USRP B210) running OAI on Ubuntu 16 ('enb1')
     * SDR eNodeB (Intel NUC + USRP B210) running OAI on Ubuntu 16 ('enb2')
-    * NextEPC EPC (HSS, MME, SPGW), FlexRAN Ran Controller, and SigFlow running on Ubuntu 18 ('epc')
+    * NextEPC EPC (HSS, MME, SPGW), FlexRAN Ran Controller, and BoTM running on Ubuntu 18 ('epc')
     * A node providing out-of-band ADB access to the UE ('adb-tgt')

 # Finishing the Install